CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20/assets/crazy-ae2-addons/crazyae2addons/ae2guide/crazyguide/nbt_export_bus.md

 item_ids:
   - crazyae2addons:nbt_export_bus
 ---
-# NBT Export Bus
+# NBT Storage Bus

-**To turn it off, save the filter when nothing is in the input box.**

-The NBT Export Bus part lets you export items from your ME network based on their NBT data.
-You can enter any valid NBT tag string to filter which items will be sent out, and choose whether items must match every tag or just one of them.
-It also supports a wildcard: `ANY`, when you don't want to specify the exact tag, when just the existence of it is enough.
-Example: `{StoredEnchantments:ANY}`
+The NBT Storage Bus is an advanced version of the AE2 storage bus that lets you filter and control access to storage **based on NBT data**.

+---

 ## How to Use

+1. **Place on a Storage Block**
-1. **Attach the part**: Place the NBT Export Bus on any side of an ME cable.
+    - Attach the NBT Export Bus to a chest, drawer, or any block with item inventory.

+2. **Open Configuration GUI**
-2. **Open settings**: Right-click the part with to open its configuration screen.
+    - Right-click the part to configure its filter and behavior.
-3. **Set NBT filter**: In the text box, type your NBT filter string (for example, `{StoredEnchantments:[{lvl:5S,id:"minecraft:sharpness"}]}`). **The `S` in `lvl:5S` is also important!**
-4. **Choose match mode**: Use the "Match Any" checkbox to decide if the bus should export items matching *any* one of the tags (when checked) or *all* tags exactly (when unchecked).
-5. **Save**: Click Save.
-The bus will now pull matching items from your ME storage and deposit them into the connected inventory.

-With the NBT Export Bus set to `{ANY:ANY}` and `Match Any` selected, you can easily export all items that have any NBT tag attached out of your ME system.
+    - GUI allows you to:
+        - Set read/write permissions
+        - Toggle extract filters
+        - Configure NBT match expressions

+3. **Write NBT Filter**
+    - Use the text area to enter **NBT match expressions**.
+    - Examples:
+        - {Enchantments:[{id:"minecraft:sharpness"}]} - matches only items with Sharpness enchant.
+        - {display:{Name:My Sword}} - matches items with tag display value set to Name: My Sword
+        - {*:"value"} - matches if *any* NBT value is "value"
+        - {key:!"value"} - matches if the NBT named key value is not "value"
+    - Supports logical expressions like &&, ||, !, nand, etc.

+4. **Load NBT from Item** *(Optional)*
+    - Place an item in the fake slot and press the **Load** button.
+    - Automatically imports the item's NBT into the filter.

+---

+## Matching System

+NBT expressions use a custom parser that supports:

+- **Wildcard keys/values**: "*"
+- **AND/OR/NAND/XOR logic**
+- **Recursive key matching**
+- **Negation with !value**

+If an item matches the expression, it's exported.